-See page 21 for information on the AutoPump volumes pumped per cycle.
-Ensure that volumes correspond with the previous experience on-site, and with the ranges indicated on page 21.
+See page 25 for information on the AutoPump volumes pumped per cycle.
+Ensure that volumes correspond with the previous experience on-site, and with the ranges indicated on page 25.
 If it doesn't correspond, then one of the following may exist:

 - 1. The AutoPump is malfunctioning.
-(See Chapter 7: Troubleshooting & Repair) - The Pump Cycle Counter may not be counting correctly.
-See Appendix F Pump Cycle Counter for troubleshooting procedures. - 3.
+(See Chapter 7: Troubleshooting & Repair) - 2.
+The Pump Cycle Counter may not be counting correctly.
+Refer to the Pump Cycle Counter Manual for troubleshooting procedures. - 3.
 Site conditions (e.g. air pressure, discharge head) may have changed substantially.